Nonprofit Organizational Development

 2017 Brainerd sessions:

 Sept.
-14 – Presenter: Julie Vreeland, Minnesota Association for Volunteer Adminstration.
+14 – Presenter: Julie Vreeland, Minnesota Association for Volunteer Administration.
 Topic: Issues, Trends & Strategies for Working with Today’s & Tomorrow’s Volunteers.
 Location: Brainerd Lakes Area Chamber of Commerce, CTC Room.
+Register by Thursday, Sept.
+7.

 Dec.
 7 – Presenter: Karl Samp, Brainerd Lakes Area Community Foundation.
 Topic: Fund development and year-end fundraising.
 Location: Brainerd Lakes Area Chamber of Commerce, CTC Room.